BazzaCuda/MinimalistMediaPlayer/README.md

 `1`						| reset the playback speed to normal, i.e. [1]00%
-`2`						| resize the window so that 2 instances of the application can be placed side-by-side `4`						| resize to a mini-window in the top-right corner of the screen `5`						| save/bookmark the current media file timestamp to an INI file `6`						| retrieve a saved/bookmarked media file timestamp from an INI file and continue playback from that point `7`						| delete any previously saved/bookmarked media file timestamp
+`2`						| resize the window so that 2 instances of the application can be placed side-by-side `4`						| resize to a mini-window in the top-right corner of the screen `Ctrl-4`				| move to top-right corner of the screen but maintain current window size `5`						| save/bookmark the current media file timestamp to an INI file `6`						| retrieve a saved/bookmarked media file timestamp from an INI file and continue playback from that point `7`						| delete any previously saved/bookmarked media file timestamp